-This article is a summarised version of my presentation at the Small Business Leadership summit organised by PHD Chamber of Commerce and Chandigarh Administration on the topic ‘Business Opportunities in the e-Mobility space’.
+This article is a summarised version of my presentation at the Small Business Leadership summit organised by PHD Chamber of Commerce and Chandigarh Administration on the topic ‘Business Opportunities in the e-Mobility space’ in December 2019.
 This covers:

 Opportunities arising in the e-mobility space

 E-mobility brings new opportunities in manufacturing of electric vehicles, powertrain components and charging equipment.
 Let’s have a look.

 A new wave of start-ups have embarked on auto manufacturing, a space that has traditionally had large barriers to entry.
 A few examples of such companies are Ather Energy, Ultraviolette, Strom Motors, Emflux Motors, Gayam Motor Works.

 Though there are multiple reasons India lags in the cell manufacturing of Li-ion batteries, EV penetration has seen a plethora of companies enter the battery assembly space.
 Cells are imported from China or Taiwan.
 Battery companies in India assemble the cells into battery packs and supply to OEMs.

 Examples – PuREnergy, Pastiche Energy Solutions, Renon India